littlecolumns/little-geocoder/README.md

 Oh no!
 Do we need to split it apart?
 Do we need to fight against that `Apt 3C`?
 No!
 No!
 We're too lazy for that!

-SVGeocoder has built-in data cleaning tools called **Adjustments** to make splitting long addresses up easy.
+Simple Visual Geocoder has built-in data cleaning tools called **Adjustments** to make splitting long addresses up easy.
 You just pick an adjustment from a dropdown and it'll clip out the part you're interested in.

 ||540 NW Ave, Townsville, NC|101 Rock St, Apt 3, Guitar City, NV |Use as|
 |---|---|---|---|